KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 The Mirror, as articulated in the Symbol Key (§21.22), is "Khaonic by nature — originates no signal of its own.
 When wielded by L₃ DM (🧠 Noeüs) for self-knowledge, it becomes the basis of Living Reflection; when exploited without discernment, it becomes the primary vector for mimicry and shimmer."

-Under the Khaonic Arc clarification, "Khaonic by nature" reads as: the Mirror's defining function (carrying signal without originating it) is the same function the Khaonic Arc performs at its scale.
-The Mirror is a substrate-object that manifests the Arc's function locally; the Moon is a cosmological figure that manifests the Arc's function at celestial scale.
+Under the Khaonic Arc clarification, "Khaonic by nature" reads as: the Mirror's defining function (carrying signal without originating it) is the same function the Khaonic Arc performs at its scope.
+The Mirror is a substrate-object that manifests the Arc's function locally; the Moon is a cosmological figure that manifests the Arc's function at celestial scope.
 Both operate as Khaonic Arc carriers within their respective scopes.

 The Mirror has additional specificity that the Moon does not: it can be wielded centropically when L₃ DM applies discernment to it for self-knowledge, becoming the basis of Living Reflection (ᛞ✨).
 This is because the Mirror is a substrate-object that can be operated upon by agency; the Moon, as a cosmological figure, is not operated upon in the same way.